 Most of the heat from a baseboard heater is put out in front of the unit, so you need to be careful about what you put in front of it.
 Again, check the manufacturer’s guidelines, but most people recommend placing furniture at least three feet away from the front of the units.

 This allows plenty of space for heat to dissipate and will ensure the heaters are warming your room, rather than the back of your couch!
-Don’t try and push furnishings up close to the heater.
+Don’t try and put furniture in front and close to the heater.

 You may be surprised by how much heat a heater puts out, which could be dangerous, especially with soft furnishings.
 Even if it doesn’t cause a fire, it could damage the furniture, leaving marks on it and possibly making it smell strange due to being heated.